zhaaaa7/react/routing/README.md

 <Route path=‘/’ render={()=><p>homepage</p>}>  renders a function
 <Route path="/" exact component={FullPost} />  renders a component
 ```
-attention: 'path' just check if the route starts with ‘/’, so this route will always be rendered.
+**Note:** 'path' just check if the route starts with ‘/’, so this route will always be rendered.
 To make it exactly match, use 'exact' attribute:

 ```jsx
 <Route path=‘/’ exact>
 ```